Meet Our Guides

 Her close secondary passion is teaching and sharing the things she loves with others, and working to eliminate the educational and financial barriers that keep people from experiencing the outdoors.
 She has worked in wilderness therapy, outdoor education, and guiding since joining SWS in early 2023.

-Nate Munson
+Nate Musson

 Lead Guide